 1. Choose someone who will stick around

-Choosing your brother’s girlfriend of two weeks is not a good choice for a godmother because who knows if she’ll still be around in years to come.
-For this reason family members are often a good choice because it’s pretty hard to disconnect from family.
-Likewise, friends who are flighty, absent minded or prone to disappearing are not good options for godparents either.
+Choosing your brother’s girlfriend of two weeks is not a good choice for a godmother because who knows if she’ll still be around in years to come?
+For this reason, family members are often a good choice because it’s pretty hard to disconnect from family.
+Likewise, friends who are flighty or prone to disappearing are not good options for godparents either.
 You want these people to always be accessible to your child, open for conversations and happy to spend extra time with them.

 2. Make sure they’re a positive influence